Losing weight is easier in spring. That’s why it’s the right time to go on a diet – breaking latest news-breakinglatest.news-Breaking Latest News

-Sunnier days cause important changes in the body and brain, which can facilitate a low-calorie diet and subsequent weight loss.
-This is what happens to the body
+Longer, sunnier days cause important changes in the body and brain, which can facilitate weight loss.

-Longer, sunnier days cause major changes in the body and brain, which can make weight loss easier.
 In what ways?

 Less hungry